redrohX/rbbnk-css/README.md

 </html>
 ```

-If you use shadow DOM and want to use the utility classes in your Web Components, then you should import the file in the Web Component's `<style>` tag directly, so you can use the utility classes inside the shadow DOM of your Web Component.
-If the stylesheet has been loaded before from other sources, the browser will **not** download it again.
+If you use shadow DOM and want to use the utility classes inside your Web Components, then you should import the file directly in the Web Component's `<style>` tag.
+Note that if the stylesheet has been loaded before from other sources, the browser will **not** download it again.

 ```html